tusca99/PoD-LACP-B/README.md

 ## Citation

-If you use any data from this repository in your own research or projects, please cite the following: [insert pdf link]
+If you use any data from this repository in your own research or projects, please cite this repository.

 ## License